Menu

 All children are assessed regularly by our RWI lead teacher.
 From these assessments, children are organised into small groups, where they work with peers on the same stage.

-When appropriate, children will be introduced to the initial sounds in short five minutes sessions.
+When appropriate, children will be introduced to the initial sound pictures in short five minutes sessions, as well as playing 'Fred Games' to support children to orally segment and blend.

 Reading